Skip to main content

 Holidays and University Closures

-Students are not permitted to work during University holidays (which can be found on the Holiday Schedule website) or when the University is closed.
-University closures include emergency closures such as snow days when both classes are canceled and University employees (except for emergency/essential personnel) are told not to report to work.
+Students may work during University holidays (which can be found on the Holiday Schedule website) or when the University is closed.
+University closures include emergency closures such as snow days when both classes are canceled and University employees are told not to report to work.

 Last Day of Employment